What is Spandex? Is there a Lycra Vz Spandex competition going on or is this a misnomer? if this is your dilemma here is the answer.

 Stretchiness is the number one attribute, of course.
 The fiber of this fabric can be stretched up to seven times its initial length before springing back to the original position once the tension is released.
 Sounds like the best of all stretchy fabrics, right?
 And this excellent stretch and recovery quality add all the other advantages that spandex has- like a very good range of motion, close shape fit, shape retention, flexibility and freedom of movement.

-Other advantages are that it has a smooth hand, it is durable with good tensile strength, wrinkle resistant, wicks moisture and very easy to maintain.
-It is somewhat breathable.
+Other advantages are that it has a smooth hand, it is durable with good tensile strength, lightweight, wrinkle resistant, wicks moisture and very easy to maintain.
+It is somewhat breathable and has no static or pilling problem.
 When the fabric is used to make athletic wear it can make the wearer feel less muscle fatigue and causes less muscle strain.
 It is also not damaged by body oils, perspiration, lotions, or detergents.

 These characteristics will vary depending on the amount of spandex fiber in the clothing.
 Because most of the garments you see are made with a blend of spandex fibers with other fibers like cotton silk and nylon etc. As, on its own, the spandex fiber can stretch a lot ( like 600% its original length), when blended with other fibers the stretchability is enough for most of the purposes